BoDonkey/tribal-drum-game/Game Mechanics/Various ideas for Sammi.md

 **Drumming-Based Collection**

--   Integrate your Noaidi drumming system into the gathering process
+-   Integrate your Thaum drumming system into the gathering process

 -   Different drum rhythms influence what resources spawn in an area